Oil giant Shell says it needs oil output to fund green shift

 Shell currently has a global carbon footprint the size of Russia's if you include the emissions from customers using Shell products.

 It plans to spend four times as much on oil and gas development as on renewables next year.
 This is why some doubt that Shell can hit either its own targets and those imposed by a Dutch court which require it to halve its own net emissions by 2030 and eliminate them entirely by 2050.
+Shell is planning to appeal part of the ruling.

 Shell is also expected to make its best efforts to reduce the emissions of its customers - which make up 90% of Shell's overall carbon footprint.
 Shell intends to appeal that court judgement.